ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix-mult-kernel-improvement/page3.md

 ---
-title: Deep-dive - Quantizing and packing kernels
+title: Quantizing and packing micro-kernels
 weight: 4

 ### FIXED, DO NOT MODIFY